-The protesters presented themselves, without their pass books, for arrest outside various police stations, but at the Sharpeville police station, the police opened fire.
+The protesters presented themselves, without their pass books, for arrest outside various police stations, but at the Sharpeville police station, the police opened fire and 69 people were killed, and 180 were wounded.
 This incident sparked international criticism and is often cited as the turning point in South Africa's history.
 The South African Human Rights Commission is one of the institutions which the constitution provides for, and was established in 1996.